ashismo/ashismo.github.com/_posts/maven/2015-05-09-Setting up a Maven Build.md

 #### Internet connection

 The maven must connect to the internet (or copy the working repository then internet connection is not required) for the first time.
-To connect to the internet: make sure <proxy> tag is correct in your settings.xml
+To connect to the internet: make sure the **proxy** tag is correct in your settings.xml

 ```
 <proxy>